-If you are planning a trip of Saint Petersburg on a low budget but don’t want to miss a thing and still make your trip special, this guide will give useful hacks on how to save money and make the best of your travel.
+If you are planning a trip to Saint Petersburg on a low budget but don’t want to miss a thing and still make your trip special, this guide will give useful hacks on how to save money and make the best of your travel.

 Having been famous as a residence of Tzars and high society, Saint Petersburg nowadays has a wide range of budget hotels and hostels located in the very heart of the city.
 The most evident accommodation type for those who do not want to splurge on lodging is a hostel or a mini-hotel where you can find separate economy rooms.

 Prices in this location start from 900 RUB per night for a bed in a shared room; there are also separate standard rooms with amenities, but their rates are comparable with a night in a 3-star hotel.
-The great advantage is its location: only 10-minute walk from the famous Hermitage and the very heart of the city: Nevskiy prospect.
+The great advantage is its location: only a 10-minute walk from the famous Hermitage and the very heart of the city: Nevskiy prospect.
 All the most significant sights can be easily reached on foot or metro in minutes.
 This is also a thing to pay attention to when choosing accommodation for a budget trip: you will save a lot on public transportation!
-Among the centre-located decent hostels, there is also BEDANDBIKE hostel (which has its own bike rental service), Woody Backpacker Party Hostel and Graffiti L hostel.
+Among the center-located decent hostels, there is also BEDANDBIKE hostel (which has its own bike rental service), Woody Backpacker Party Hostel, and Graffiti L hostel.

-The look of the city (palaces, historical buildings, modern boutiques) can give an impression that as a tourist you will have to open your wallet wide to have the best experience, but actually this is not true.
+The look of the city (palaces, historical buildings, modern boutiques) can give an impression that as a tourist you will have to open your wallet wide to have the best experience, but actually, this is not true.
 There are quite expensive admission fees to such museums as Pushkin and Peterhof and if you are not a part of the tour, it will be difficult for you to buy the entrance tickets to these places on the spot due to huge lines.
-However, Savior-On-Blood Cathedral, Peter and Paul Fortress, Saint Isaak Cathedral and its splendid colonnade with a breathtaking view cost from 300 RUB for a ticket and are very popular with tourists who value exploring architecture and history.
+However, Savior-On-Blood Cathedral, Peter and Paul Fortress, Saint Isaak Cathedral, and its splendid colonnade with a breathtaking view cost from 300 RUB for a ticket and are very popular with tourists who value exploring architecture and history.

 Saint Petersburg has its Guest card — a card which combines the best museums pass and public transport pass.
 It costs from 3 990 RUB for 48 hours and allows you to save up to 30 percent for entertainment and city transit.

 Finally, Saint Petersburg itself is a gem of architecture and beauty.
 If you are lucky and the weather is fine, you can just think of a just strolling around the city with small stops for taking selfies and having a cup of coffee for a takeaway.
 For instance, here is a walking route idea: start at Anichkov Bridge and take a wander down Nevskiy prospect where each house is a piece of art; make a photo of Catherine the Second monument of your way and reach Kazan Cathedral.
 This Cathedral was built to remind a Saint Paul Cathedral in Rome and looks really monumental.
 As soon as you get your fill of the view of it, continue your trip right towards Savior-On-Blood Cathedral.
 Don’t miss the magnificent Zinger House on your way!
 You can not only make a great selfie near it but also purchase souvenirs in the Book House — probably the oldest bookshop of the city located in Zinger.
 You have reached Savior-On-Blood Cathedral — and you now only in five minutes from the Palace Square and Winter Palace.
-After a refreshment on Fontanka embankment (Be careful!
+After a refreshment on the Fontanka embankment (Be careful!
 It can be windy near water!) just mobilize the rest of your energy to visit Saint Isaac Cathedral and climb its stairs to enjoy the greatest panoramic views.

-You may probably have dinner on a fancy restaurant terrace with a view once, but if you are on budget this will not be your everyday choice.
-In order not to spend a fortune on daily food, you should take a look on fast food restaurants first — and they are not only McDonald’s or KFC!
+You may probably have dinner on a fancy restaurant terrace with a view once, but if you are on a budget this will not be your everyday choice.
+In order not to spend a fortune on daily food, you should take a look at fast-food restaurants first — and they are not only McDonald’s or KFC!
 There is a good chance for you to taste Russian local fast food cuisine in such places like Pirogovyi Dvorik (they serve Russian piroshki — small hand pies); Brynza where you can taste Chebureki (deep-fried turnovers with different fillings) and some traditional hot meals; Teremok with its signature blini (Russian traditional pancakes).
 You can also try using Russian stolovaya — a cheap self-service dining room where you can purchase a lunch of 3 courses and a dessert for a price from 200 to 400 RUB.
-The biggest chain of such cafes is called Stolovaya №1, located on Nevsky prospect, 5; Nevskiy prospect, 25; Ligovskiy prospect, 42 and other addresses in the city centre.
+The biggest chain of such cafes is called Stolovaya №1, located on Nevsky prospect, 5; Nevskiy prospect, 25; Ligovskiy prospect, 42 and other addresses in the city center.

-Finally, don’t forget to taste pyshki — a variety of Russian doughnut but with a lighter structure.
+Finally, don’t forget to taste pyshki — a variety of Russian doughnuts but with a lighter structure.
 The oldest historical café where they serve pyshki is located on Konuyshennaya street, 25 (Nevskiy prospect metro station).
-You will become immersed in Soviet cafeteria atmosphere and surprised when you see price: a cup of coffee or tea costs 30 RUB, 1 pyshka — 14 RUB.
+You will become immersed in the Soviet cafeteria atmosphere and surprised when you see the price: a cup of coffee or tea costs 30 RUB, 1 pyshka — 14 RUB.
 Make sure you have cash with you.

 To travel around the city with the minimum expense, you should, of course, learn how to use public transportation in Saint Petersburg.
 It is not that hard, but you should have in mind some tips.